-Within ten (10) days from the event giving rise to a potential grievance or from the date the employee could reasonably have been expected to have had knowledge of the event, the employee may orally discuss the problem with his/her immediate supervisor, or Human Resources Director as appropriate.
-A supervisor, or the Human Resources Director, has seven (7) days to give an answer to the employee.
+Within ten (10) days from the event giving rise to a potential grievance or from the date the employee could reasonably have been expected to have had knowledge of the event, the employee may orally discuss the problem with his/her Division Commander, or Human Resources Director as appropriate.
+A Division Commander, or Human Resources Director as appropriate, has seven (7) days to give an answer to the employee, said answer shall be in written form.

-2. Formal Levels.
+2. Formal Level.

-Level 1: If the grievant is not satisfied with the resolution proposed at the informal level, the employee may, within ten (10) days of receipt of an answer, file a formal written grievance with his/her Division Captain (or designee), or Human Resources Director as appropriate, containing a statement describing the grievance, the section of this Agreement allegedly violated, and remedy requested.
-The Division Captain (or designee), or Human Resources Director as appropriate, Director as appropriate, will, within ten (10) days, have a meeting with the grievant and within ten (10) days give a written answer to the grievant.
+Level 1: If the grievant is not satisfied with the resolution proposed at the informal level, the employee may, within ten (10) days of receipt of an answer, file a formal written grievance with the Undersheriff (or designee), or Human Resources Director as appropriate, containing a statement describing the grievance, the section of this Agreement allegedly violated, and remedy requested.
+The Undersheriff (or designee), or Human Resources Director as appropriate, will, within ten (10) days, have a meeting with the grievant and within ten (10) days give a written answer to the grievant.

-Level 2: If the grievant is not satisfied with the written answer from the Division Captain (or designee) or Human Resources Director as appropriate, the grievant may, within ten (10) days from the receipt of the answer, file a written appeal to the Undersheriff.
-Within ten (10) days of receipt of the written appeal, the Undersheriff (or designee) will investigate the grievance, which may include a meeting with the concerned parties, and give written answer to the grievant within ten (10) days.
+Level 2: If the grievant is not satisfied with the written answer from the Undersheriff (or designee), or Human Resources Director as appropriate, the grievant may, within ten (10) days from the receipt of the answer, file a written appeal to the Undersheriff, or Human Resources Director as appropriate.
+Within ten (10) days of receipt of the written appeal, the Undersheriff (or designee), or Human Resources Director as appropriate, will investigate the grievance, which may include a meeting with the concerned parties, and give written answer to the grievant within ten (10) days.
 Both parties may agree to waive Level 2 and proceed to Level 3.

-Level 3: If the grievant is not satisfied with the written answer from the Undersheriff (or designee), the grievant may, within ten (10) days from the receipt of the answer, file a written appeal to the Sheriff.
-Within twenty-one (21) days of receipt of the written appeal, the Sheriff, or his/her designee, must investigate the grievance, which may include a meeting with the concerned parties, and give a written answer to the grievant within ten (10) days.
-The answer is final and binding unless, within fourteen (14) days, the grievant notifies the County Manager of the grievant's intention to appeal the matter to the External Hearing Officer (EHO) as provided for in Article 22.
+Level 3: If the grievant is not satisfied with the written answer from the Undersheriff (or designee), or Human Resources Director as appropriate, the grievant may, within ten (10) days from the receipt of the answer, file a written appeal to the Sheriff or County Manager.
+Within twenty-one (21) days of receipt of the written appeal, the Sheriff or County Manager, or his/her designee, must investigate the grievance.
+Which may include a meeting with the concerned parties, and give a written answer to the grievant within ten (10) days.
+The answer is final and binding unless, within fourteen (14) days, the SBU notifies the County Manager of its intention to appeal the matter to the External Hearing Officer (EHO) as provided for in Article 22.

-ARTICLE 21.
-EMPLOYEE DISCIPLINARY PROCEDURES
+ARTICLE 21 EMPLOYEE DISCIPLINARY PROCEDURES